The City of Colwood Public Works team is all geared up for winter ice and snow removal...but we need your help!

 Cul-de-sacs: Vehicles parked on cul-de-sacs obstruct snow plows and will prevent those roads from being cleared.

-Sidewalks: Property owners are responsible for clearing snow and ice from sidewalks and footpaths adjacent to their property.
+Sidewalks: Property owners are responsible for clearing snow and ice from walkways adjacent to their property.
+If you are able, please offer to help neighbours who may need assistance with snow clearing.

 Private roads: Maintenance of private roads, including snow and ice removal, is the responsibility of the property owners.
 Please make arrangements to maintain private roadways and drainage systems.